FranckPrts/MP4_manip_tools/README.md

-A repo to store code using ffmpeg to (shell) script MP4 editing
+A repo to store code using ffmpeg to script MP4 editing in shell.